 Solicit Feedback After Launching New Digital Tools

 One of the most important best practices you can consider is making sure you are open to employee feedback when you launch new digital tools and you understand the user experience, Brodsky said.
 Often, companies will put a new digital tool out there for their employees to use without seeking comments after it’s done.
-Instead, organizations should solicit employee feedback on what they like or dislike about the new tool and ways to improve its use, he added.
+Instead, organizations should solicit employee feedback on what they like or dislike about the new tool and ways to improve its use.